Kalinda Howarth

-Kalinda Howarth (born 2 August 1999) is an Australian rules footballer playing for the Gold Coast Suns in the AFL Women's (AFLW).
+Kalinda Jacky Howarth (born 2 August 1999) is an Australian rules footballer with the Collingwood Football Club in the AFL Women's (AFLW).
+She was previously listed at the Brisbane Lions in 2018 and played for the Gold Coast Suns from 2020 to 2023.
 Howarth is a dual Gold Coast leading goalkicker and was named in the 2020 AFL Women's All-Australian team.

 Early life

 Howarth was born on the Gold Coast into a family of Indigenous Australian (Yuin) descent and attended Helensvale State High School throughout her upbringing.
 She grew up a passionate rugby league supporter and played touch rugby, soccer and basketball throughout her childhood.
 At the age of 12, her brother convinced her to try Australian rules football with the Southport Sharks.
 She later switched clubs to play for Labrador and eventually Coolangatta Tweed in the top level Queensland competition in the lead up to her draft year.
 At the age of 17, Howarth kicked the premiership-winning goal for Coolangatta Tweed in the 2016 QAFLW grand final.
+Howarth signed with the Gold Coast Suns Academy.
 She was also named on the half forward line in the 2017 Under 18 All-Australian team following her strong performance at the national championships.

 Howarth named Lance Franklin as her football idol growing up and wears the number 23 guernsey in recognition of her desire to play like him.